PydPiper/viks_SoftwareGuide/source/VBA/access_sql_and_vba.rst

 Tables and Queries are similar in that they both represent data.
 Forms and Reports are similar in that they both represent a UI.
 As such, Tables and Queries share similar properties and methods as do Forms and Reports.
-For this tutorial, we will only be focusing on data manipulation (Queries).
+For this tutorial, we will only be focusing on data retrieval and manipulation (Queries).

 Queries are just stored pieces of SQL.
 When a query is opened, it presents the user with the results of the SQL execution.
 The query builder UI in Access allows users to drag and drop tables/queries, create joins, select fields, apply criteria, and sort their data.
 All of these interactions with the UI are translated into SQL behind the scenes.
 You can create a query in the UI, and then go to ``SQL View`` to see the resulting SQL.
-The important thing to remember is just that anything you can do with a query, you can do by executing SQL.
-Therefore, any automation of data in Acces using VBA involves executing SQL.
+The main thing to remember is that anything you can do with a query, you can do by executing SQL.
+Therefore, any automation of data in Access using VBA involves generating SQL strings and executing them.

 For the rest of the tutorial, we'll be using the following ``Customers`` table dataset: